Open Source BI: Embedded BI Tools, Key Features & Challenges

 Now, picture embracing open-source BI for decision-making within your applications.
 It's a transformative journey that unlocks the potential of your data.

-In this guide, we will explore embedded BI through the lens of open source and how it benefits your business.
+In this guide, we will explore Embedded BI through the lens of open source and how it benefits your business.

 What is Embedded BI?